About

 I started the Icelandic Now Project shortly after I started learning Icelandic.
 My interest in the language came from my familial connection, but I never managed to learn more than a single word or two on my own.

-Wanting to learn more, on my first trip to Iceland, I bought two language books from a bookstore in downtown Reykjavík.
-What I remember most about the interaction was the way the man, an Icelander, looked at me with a dismissive look that seemed to say, "Yeah, right.
+Wanting to learn more, I bought two language books from a bookstore in downtown Reykjavík on my first trip to Iceland.
+What I remember most about the interaction was the way the bookseller, an Icelander, looked at me with a dismissive look that seemed to say, "Yeah, right.
 You're not going to learn anything."
-Admittedly, he was probably pretty right to think that.

 I had heard that Icelandic was considered one of the hardest languages in the world for English natives to learn, but what I did not realize was just how difficult it can be.
-There is no abundance of cognates or simple grammar rules.
-The words are long and unwieldy, and the pronunciation is not a walk in the park either.
+The grammar is hard, the words are long and unwieldy, and the pronunciation is not a walk in the park either.
 But, as I learned, above all, there is no good place or way to learn it short of living in Iceland.
-I tried a few courses online, but they all proved to be incomplete, confusing, and unhelpful.
-I found some grammatical explanations online, but they were often of lower quality and, more often than not, completely unhelpful.
+I tried a few online courses, but they all proved to be incomplete, confusing, and unhelpful.
+I found other things online, but they were often of lower quality and, more often than not, completely unhelpful.
 Even the textbooks that I bought only contained what I considered barely relevant information.
 I would find myself asking questions like, "Why is this book teaching me the word for mechanic if I can't even say my name yet?"
 The man was right; I was not going to learn anything.

 At this point in my learning, I had created a good number of rudimentary guides and explanations to teach myself.
 To save others from the struggle, I started to share them with the newer and less-experienced members of my group, who encouraged me to keep going.